 freedom of musical speech

-Constitution for the Democratic Orchestra
+Constitution for a Democratic Orchestra

 An ensemble has three role-positions: the audience, the conductor and the composer